Daniel6996-arch/Insta/Readme.md

 #### {This is an application of Catchy photos254 which shows different photos taken from different locations and by different people in many categories} {27/11/2021}
 #### Authored By **{Daniel6996-arch}**
 ## Behavior-Driven Development
 ###As a User I should:
-*View different photos that interest me.
-*Click on a single photo to expand it and also view the details of the photo.
-The photo details must appear on a modal within the same route as the main page.
-*Search for different categories of photos. (ie. Travel, Food)
-*Copy a link to the photo to share with my friends.
+*Sign in to the application to start using.
-*View photos based on the location they were taken.
+*Upload my pictures to the application.
+*See my profile with all my pictures.
+*Follow other users and see their pictures on my timeline.
+*Like a picture and leave a comment on it.
 ## link
 https://dantecatchyphotos254.herokuapp.com/
 ## Setup/Installation Requirements
 *This website best works on latest version browsers that support python.
 *Older browsers my work ineffectively.
 *This website is dependency free therefore depends on NO other code or application.
 ## Technologies Used
 *Python.
 *Django.
 *Custom made CSS stylesheet.
 *Bootstrap stylesheet.
+*Cloudinary.
 ## Support and contact details
 contact@danielnyutu@student.moringaschool.com
 ### License